The Healing Power of Nature and Its Therapeutic Benefits

 Nature therapy, also called ecotherapy, is an emerging field that integrates nature into mental health treatment.
 Therapists may use outdoor sessions, nature-based activities, or guided nature experiences to support healing.

-Guided nature walks: Therapists lead clients through natural settings to encourage reflection and relaxation.
+Guided Nature Walks: Therapists lead clients through natural settings to encourage reflection and relaxation.

-Horticultural therapy: Gardening activities help improve mood, build skills, and foster social connection.
+Horticultural Therapy: Gardening activities help improve mood, build skills, and foster social connection.

-Animal-assisted therapy: Interaction with animals in natural environments supports emotional regulation and reduces stress.
+Animal-Assisted Therapy: Interaction with animals in natural environments supports emotional regulation and reduces stress.

 These approaches complement traditional therapy and offer additional tools for managing mental health challenges.